fac30/PLOG_Riley/Week_08.md

  ### 2. Show an example of some of the learning outcomes you have struggled with and/or would like to re-visit.
 > [**Learning outcome...**]
-> still learnimg the syntax behind postgreSQL
+> still learnimg the syntax behind postgreSQL.
-> difference between the 2 data types
+> difference between the 2 data types.

 > [your evidence here]